 6) Viking for a day in Furudal, Dalarna

-Also in Dalarna visit a local family.
-They have created a Viking for a day -aktivity on their farm.
+Also in Dalarna visit a local family that are viking aficionados.
 For more details check out Guidekullor.

 Other Swedish Heritage stories and tips